silshack/inls161fall2016/_posts/2016-09-26-developing-deploying-branching.md

 # Next time

-We're going to learn tomorrow how to incorporate branching, testing, and merging by setting up a development workflow like the one described above.
+We're going to learn next time how to incorporate branching, testing, and merging by setting up a development workflow like the one described above.

 To prepare for this, I would like you to read the Gist linked in the margin, but I would also like you to do some searching online about how different developers managed their workflows. {sidenote 'workflow' 'blackfalcon.
 “Git Basics - a General Workflow.”
 Gist.
 Accessed June 29, 2016. https://gist.github.com/blackfalcon/8428401.'}
 To this end you might Google things like "development workflow" or "project development."